 Skills of Empathy and Gratitude

-By writing thank you notes your child will learn the essential skills of empathy and gratitude.
+By writing thank you notes, your child will learn the essential skills of empathy and gratitude.
 It will keep them humble and help them grow into giving and gracious adults.
 They will learn the value of receiving as well as giving in return.
 I’ve learned over the years how it is dire to feel appreciated when doing something for another but could not grasp the concept without participating in learning to appreciate.
+Encouraging these practices early on is crucial, much like teaching consistency and love in managing a child’s behavior.
+For more on that, you might find Managing Tantrums in Children with Love and Consistency helpful.

 Boost Your Mood with Gratitude